priyanka5123/react_practice/react-todo-app/notes.md

 Attach event handler functions directly in JSX.
 Events usually change state, which triggers UI updates.
 No need for manual DOM manipulation.

+Many apps need to display a list of things: todos, products, messages, etc.
+In vanilla JS, we used for loops or .forEach to manually build DOM nodes.
+In React, we use .map() inside JSX to declare what each item should look like.

+👉 But there’s a twist: React needs a key to keep track of items when updating.

+The key is how React knows which item is which.

+Without keys → React may get confused when items change.
+With keys → React can update, add, or remove items efficiently.

+Using the array index works for static lists, but it can break when items are added/removed:

+// ❌ risky
+{todos.map((t, i) => <li key={i}>{t}</li>)}

+Use .map() in JSX to render arrays.
+Always provide a unique key for each list item.
+Keys help React identify items for efficient re-rendering.

+In React, you don’t have if/else statements outside your UI.
+Instead, you use JavaScript expressions inside JSX (? : ternary, &&, if before return) to decide what to show.

+👉 Conditional rendering = React’s way of saying: “Show this UI if the condition is true, otherwise show something else.”

+In Vanilla JS you manually build different DOMs depending on conditions.
+In React the UI changes automatically when the data changes.
+Conditional rendering = decide what to show based on data.
+Use ternary (? :), &&, or if to control JSX.
+Split UI into smaller components for clarity.